 One way to combat this is to treat drug addicts for substance abuse disorders while imprisoned.
 However, The National Academy of Sciences report of Medications for Opioid Use Disorder discovered some troubling statistics.
 This report found that only 5% of incarcerated individuals receive medical treatment for addiction.

 There is much work to be done in our criminal justice system to adequately address the issue of nonviolent offenses.
-If you are facing a drug charge and need representation, call the office of Richard Grossman today at (678) 358-6555 to schedule your consultation.
+If you are facing a drug charge and need representation, call the office of Jeff Manciagli today at (404) 642-9080 to schedule your consultation.

 Phone: (404) 642-9080